phys21/Deep-Learning-Mass/README.md

-# Deep Learning for Mass detection in noisy environment
+# The Utilization of Deep Learning for Mass detection in noisy environment